SebastianJarosch/ChipCytometry-Image-Processing/README.md

 ## Sample data
 The folder sample data contains Chipcytometry data from an inflamed human colon biopsy shown in Figure 2 of the paper.

+## Input requirements for other imaging data
+* Stitched grayscale images for each channel (.tiff convertable)
+* All images need to be present in one folder to run the automatic analysis

 ## References
 1. Wolf, F., Angerer, P. & Theis, F. SCANPY: large-scale single-cell gene expression data analysis.
 Genome Biol 19, 15 (2018). https://doi.org/10.1186/s13059-017-1382-0